 Keep your credit utilisation low.
 Your credit utilisation is the percentage you use of your credit limit.
 For example, if you have a limit of £2,000 and you've used £1,000 of that, your credit utilisation is 50%.
 Usually, a lower percentage will be seen positively by companies, and will increase your score as a result.
 If possible, try and keep your credit utilisation at 25%.

 “There is a pressing need for first time buyers and lower income households to build a good credit score to make sure they can access the cheapest mortgage rates.
 The higher your credit score, the better your chances of being accepted for the best rates.
 Consumers deserve the transparency and clarity that MortgageGym has brought to the UK mortgage market.”

-MortgageGym's free-to-use technology allows UK homebuyers to instantly compare their credit file and personal details with eligibility criteria across mortgage lenders and then fulfil their mortgage online, with support and advice from real brokers.
+MortgageGym's easy-to-use technology allows UK homebuyers to instantly compare their credit file and personal details with eligibility criteria across mortgage lenders and then fulfil their mortgage online, with support and advice from real brokers.
 The company's full website launched early last year and has had over 150,000 customers.